Skip to main content

 Professor Tim Coombs

-College positions: Official Fellow, Joint Director of Studies in Engineering
+College positions: Official Fellow, Director of Studies in Engineering (Part IIB)

 Professor Tim Coombs is a University Senior Lecturer in Engineering in the Engineering Power Group in the Electrical Engineering Division of the Engineering Department and is also attached to the Interdisciplinary Research Centre in Superconductivity.
 He is the Director of Studies for Part IIB Engineering at Magdalene.